CyberHashira/PKCS-11-Tutorials/README.md

 https://www.youtube.com/@CyberHashira

-I have set up this public repository from which you can access all my notes related to the PKCS#11 tutorial on YouTube.
-In addition to the notes, I have also included sample code written in C++ available for your reference.
+Use this repository to access all notes related to the PKCS#11 tutorial on YouTube.
+In addition to those notes, I have also included sample code written in C++ available for your reference.
 I plan to upload more sample codes written in languages such as Java, Python, and
 Golang in the future.
 Feel free to fork or star this repo!"